Near Sparta in Hancock County, Georgia — The American South (South Atlantic)

 Erected 1966 by Georgia Historical Commission.
 (Marker Number 070-12.)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Location.
 33° 21.467′ N, 83° 0.161′ W. Marker is near Sparta, Georgia, in Hancock County.
 Marker is at the intersection of Georgia Route 15 and Sigman Road, on the right when traveling south on State Route 15.
-Touch for map.
 The marker is at Mt.
 Zion church, a building begun in 1813.
 This building is all that remains of the community of Mt.
 Zion.
+Touch for map.
 Marker is in this post office area: Sparta GA 31087, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Gov. William Jonathan Northen (approx. 0.4 miles away); “July” 1858 (approx. 4.2 miles away); Shoulder-bone Creek Treaty (approx. 4.7 miles away); Camilla and Zack Hubert Homesite (approx. 5.1 miles away); Gov. William Rabun (approx. 5.3 miles away); "Old Dominion" (approx. 5.6 miles away); Famous Indian Trail (approx. 5.7 miles away); Sparta Cemetery (approx. 5.8 miles away).
 Touch for a list and map of all markers in Sparta.

 Also see . . .
 Nathan S. S. Beman.
 (Submitted on November 6, 2009, by David Seibert of Sandy Springs, Georgia.)

 Categories. • Churches & Religion • Communications • Education •